-- 3.1 This policy will contribute to the protection and safeguarding of all our students by ensuring that all staff are made aware of their safeguarding responsibilities, vigilant to the needs of our children and follow the procedures set out in the documents named in this policy to keep children safe. - 3.2 This policy extends to any establishment we commission to deliver education to our students on our behalf including alternative provision settings. - 4.
-Roles and Responsibilities in the recognition of needs, harm and abuse
+- 3.1.
+This policy will contribute to the protection and safeguarding of all our students by ensuring that all staff are made aware of their safeguarding responsibilities, vigilant to the needs of our children and follow the procedures set out in the documents named in this policy to keep children safe. - 3.2.
+This policy extends to any establishment Brookvale Primary School commission to deliver education to our students on our behalf, including alternative provision settings.

+4. Roles and responsibilities

-4.1 All staff at Brookvale Primary School must recognise, respond, record/report their concerns
+4.1 Staff responsibilities at Brookvale Primary School

+All staff must recognise, respond, record/report their concerns.